Penn Relays Weekend

 Philadelphia, PA 19104

-While you can certainly visit U. City over Penn Relays weekend and experience the energy around campus, you’ll need to buy tickets if you want to watch any of the competition (ranging from elementary to high schools to college athletes and Olympians).
-The schedule of events changes every year, so make sure you check out the official Penn Relays site to get the latest news and purchase your tickets (varying from a single-day pass to a three-day VIP experience).
-Once you’ve got your tickets, it’s off to the races—literally!
-And don’t forget to stop by the festival tents on Shoemaker Green, located right outside of Franklin Field, to keep the celebrations going.
+The heart of the Penn Relays experience, Franklin Field is one of the most storied sports venues in the country—and for three days every April, it becomes the epicenter of track and field in the United States.
+While you can certainly visit University City over Penn Relays weekend and soak up the electric energy around campus, you'll need tickets to watch the competition, which features everyone from elementary school athletes to college stars and Olympic champions.
+The schedule of events changes every year, so check out the official Penn Relays site for the latest news and to purchase your tickets, ranging from a single-day pass to a three-day VIP experience.
+And before you head into the stadium, make sure to stop by the festival tents on Shoemaker Green, right outside Franklin Field, to keep the celebration going before and after the races.

 2